Anatomic and Clinical Pathology Residency (Minnesota)

 This residency program is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-After completing the Anatomic and Clinical Pathology Residency or Anatomic Pathology Residency at Mayo Clinic in Rochester, you are eligible to take the certification examination offered by the American Board of Pathology.
+After completing the Anatomic and Clinical Pathology Residency in the AP/CP, AP only, CP only, or AP/NP tracks, you are eligible to take the certification examination offered by the American Board of Pathology.